Describe your hair for us.

 What do you love most about your hair?

-Thank you for sharing your story Saunya!
-Beautiful smile and gorgeous hair!!
+Thank you for sharing your story and your beautiful hair with us Moraa!